 As a general rule, after solving for the dividend coverage ratio, use the below measures to determine whether or not your dividend is considered safe:

 McDonald's Corporation (MCD) is a multinational American fast food company that pays dividends.
-We will use this company's financials to calculate its dividend coverage ratio.
+We will use this company's financials to calculate its dividend coverage ratio, as shown below:

 MCD's dividend coverage (2019) = $7.88 / $5.00 --> 1.576

 Therefore, based on the dividend coverage ratio of 1.576 alone, MCD's dividend can be considered as safe.
-More research should be done of course, but this is fairly accurate given MCD's business model and long 43 years of dividend growth.
+More research should be done of course, but this is fairly accurate given MCD's business model and 44 years of dividend growth.